seaofvoices/darklua/site/content/rules/remove_comments.md

   - name: except
     added_in: "unreleased"
     type: string array
-    description: A list of regex that
+    description: Comments matching any of the given regular expressions will be kept
 examples:
   - content: "return nil -- this is a comment"
 ---